posterior/treecat/README.md

 ## The Inference Algorithm

-This package implements fully Bayesian MCMC inference using subsample-annealed Gibbs sampling.
+This package implements fully Bayesian MCMC inference using subsample-annealed collapsed Gibbs sampling.
 There are two pieces of latent state that are sampled:

-- Latent classes for each row for each vertex.
+- Latent class assignments for each row for each vertex (feature).
-  These are sampled by single-site Gibbs sampling with a linear subsample-annealing schedule.
+  These are sampled by single-site collapsed Gibbs sampler with a linear subsample-annealing schedule.

 - The latent tree structure is sampled by randomly removing an edge